AndersAskeland/reveal.js-tailwind-vite/README.md

-# reveal.js-tailwind-vite
+# Minimal reveal.js template using TailwindCSS and Vite
-Template for creating reveal.js presentations with tailwind styling and Vite dev server and build commands.
+A minimal template for creating reveal.js presentations with tailwind styling and Vite dev server and build commands.
 Uses viteSingleFile to build to single HTML.

 ## How to use
 **1. Clone repository**